Jimmy Butler: 2021–2022: best Eastern Conference record

+2022–2024: second finals appearance

-On November 10, 2022, Butler scored a season-high 35 points, along with 10 rebounds and eight assists in an 117–112 overtime win over the Charlotte Hornets.
+On November 10, 2022, Butler scored a season-high 35 points, along with 10 rebounds and eight assists in a 117–112 overtime win over the Charlotte Hornets.
 He scored eight consecutive Heat points at the end of regulation just to get them into the extra session.
 On December 2, Butler returned to the lineup after missing the previous seven games with a sore right knee.
 He had a season-high 15 rebounds and 25 points in a 120–116 overtime win over the reigning Eastern Conference champions Boston Celtics.

-On January 10, 2023, Butler tied his season-high with 35 points, along with seven rebounds, four assists, four steals and three blocks in an 112–111 win over the Oklahoma City Thunder.
+On January 10, 2023, Butler tied his season-high with 35 points, along with seven rebounds, four assists, four steals and three blocks in a 112–111 win over the Oklahoma City Thunder.
 He led the way going 23-of-23 from the free throw line, tying Dominique Wilkins for the second-most made free throws without a miss in NBA history.
-The Heat set an NBA record by making all 40 of their free throws, the last of those coming on Butler’s three-point play with 12.9 seconds left in the game.
+The Heat set an NBA record by making all 40 of their free throws, the last of those coming on Butler's three-point play with 12.9 seconds left in the game.
 On February 10, Butler made a game-winning alley-oop dunk in a 97–95 win over the Houston Rockets.
 On March 11, Butler scored a season-high 38 points, including 15 in the final six minutes of the fourth quarter when Miami overcame a 15-point deficit.
 His three-pointer at the buzzer of regulation sent the game to overtime, which the Heat lost 126–114 in against the Orlando Magic.
+On April 1, Butler recorded a season-high 12 assists and 35 points on 12-of-16 shooting from the field in a 129–122 win over the Dallas Mavericks.

+On April 14, Butler in his second play-in appearance scored a game-high 31 points to help the Heat take a 102–91 win over his former team, the Chicago Bulls, and secure the eighth seed for the playoffs.
+He and Max Strus became the third Heat duo with 30 points apiece in a playoff or play-in game.